-We pursue a balanced approach between product candidates that we develop ourselves and those that we develop with our collaborators.
+Our approach is to develop product candidates either by ourselves or in collaboration with partners.
 Under our strategic collaborations to date, we have received significant non-dilutive funding and continue to have rights to additional funding upon completion of certain research, achievement of key product development milestones and royalties and other payments upon the commercial sale of products.
 Our current collaborations include the following:

-• Incyte.
+Incyte.
 In 2017, we entered into an exclusive global collaboration and license agreement with Incyte Corporation (Incyte) for retifanlimab, an investigational monoclonal antibody that inhibits programmed cell death protein 1 (PD-1) (Incyte License Agreement).
 Incyte has obtained exclusive worldwide rights for the development and commercialization of retifanlimab in all indications, while we retain the right to develop our pipeline assets in combination with retifanlimab.
 Incyte paid us an upfront payment of \$150.0 million under the terms of the agreement.
 In July 2021, Incyte announced that the U.S. Food and Drug Administration (FDA) had issued a Complete Response Letter (CRL) regarding its Biologics License Application (BLA) for retifanlimab as a potential treatment for adult patients with locally advanced or metastatic squamous cell carcinoma of the anal canal.
 Incyte's announcement indicated that the FDA determined that additional data were needed to demonstrate the clinical benefit of retifanlimab for the submitted indication, and that Incyte was reviewing the CRL and would discuss next steps with the FDA.
 Incyte subsequently withdrew its European application for marketing authorization of retifanlimab for the treatment of squamous carcinoma of the anal canal.
 Incyte has stated it is pursuing development of retifanlimab in potentially registration-enabling studies beyond squamous cell carcinoma of the anal canal, including in patients with MSI-high endometrial cancer, Merkel cell carcinoma and non-small cell lung cancer.
 Incyte is also pursuing development of retifanlimab in combination with multiple product candidates from its pipeline.
 In April 2022, we and Incyte executed an amendment to the Incyte License Agreement to add a milestone for U.S. approval of retifanlimab in a specific indication and to exclude certain other regulatory and development achievements with retifanlimab in this same indication from the milestone events of the Incyte License Agreement.
+In July 2022, we and Incyte further amended the Incyte License Agreement to reflect changes related to the payment of certain milestones and we received \$30.0 million in milestone payments from Incyte.

 Under the terms of the Incyte License Agreement, as amended, Incyte leads global development of retifanlimab.
 Assuming successful development and commercialization of retifanlimab by Incyte, we could receive total development and regulatory milestones of up to approximately \$435.0 million and up to \$330.0 million in commercial milestones.
-We received \$70.0 million of the total development milestones through June 30, 2022.
-In July 2022, we and Incyte further amended the Incyte License Agreement to reflect changes related to the payment of certain milestones and we received \$30.0 million in milestone payments from Incyte.
+We received \$100.0 million of the total development milestones through September 30, 2022.
 If retifanlimab is approved and commercialized, we would be eligible to receive tiered royalties of 15% to 24% on any global net sales and we have the option to co-promote retifanlimab with Incyte.
 We retain the right to develop our pipeline assets in combination with retifanlimab, with Incyte commercializing retifanlimab and us commercializing our asset(s), if any such potential combinations are approved.
 We also have an agreement with Incyte under which we are to perform development and manufacturing services for Incyte's clinical needs of retifanlimab (Incyte Clinical Supply Agreement) and another agreement under which we are entitled to manufacture a portion of Incyte's global commercial supply of retifanlimab (Incyte Commercial Supply Agreement).